jaraco/keyring/README.rst

 The Python keyring lib provides a easy way to access the system keyring service from python.
 It can be used in any application that needs safe password storage.

+The keyring library is licensed under both the `MIT license
+<http://opensource.org/licenses/MIT>`_ and the PSF license.

 The keyring services supported by the Python keyring lib:

 * **OSXKeychain**: supports the Keychain service in Mac OS X.